| | | | | | |

 • Turmeric powder is earthy, peppery, and vibrant yellow.

 • Coriander powder provides surprisingly fresh, citrusy, and almost floral notes.
-It’s vital for amping up the depth of flavor.
+It’s vital for amping up the depth of flavour.

-• Red chili powder gives this Punjabi dum aloo heat.
+• Red chilli powder gives this Punjabi dum aloo heat.

-• Kashmiri chili powder provides a milder fruity heat and rich red color.
+• Kashmiri chilli powder provides a milder fruity heat and rich red colour.

-• Yogurt is a crucial component.
-Preferably use homemade yogurt (or Indian curd), natural yogurt, or Greek yogurt for the best results.
+• Yoghurt is a crucial component.
+Preferably use homemade yoghurt (or Indian curd), natural yoghurt, or Greek yoghurt for the best results.

-• Kasuri methi, otherwise known as dried fenugreek leaves, finish the dum aloo with a slightly bitter, deeply savory taste and strong aroma.
+• Kasuri methi, otherwise known as dried fenugreek leaves, finish the dum aloo with a slightly bitter, deeply savoury taste and strong aroma.

-• Garam masala boosts flavor complexities with a warming hint of spice right at the end.
+• Garam masala boosts flavour complexities with a warming hint of spice right at the end.

 • Sea salt amplifies the other seasoning.